dileep8417/my_recipes/README.md

 A simple react application that allows user to see the list of available recipes with the functionalities like searching the recipes they want, adding recipes to Favourites list.
 #### Concepts Implemented
-State, Props, Hooks, HOC, Form handling, API requests, localstorage
+State, Props, Hooks, HOC, Form handling, API requests, Event handling